 Secondly, it may mean your lawyers do not have to stay late (or work at weekends) to meet their chargeable hours’ targets as it is reducing their admin.

-This simple change could be an easy win, win scenario for all.
+This simple change could be an easy win-win scenario for all.

 About OutSec Legal

-So What Are The Benefits For Your Practice?
+So What Are The Benefits?

-Sole Practitioners/Barristers/Small Law Practices
+Sole Practitioners/Barristers/Small Law Practices:

 OutSec Legal is the perfect solution for sole practitioners, small law firms or barristers who need typing assistance on a pay-as-you-go basis, as it provides a cheaper alternative to employment.

-Medium to Large Law Practices
+Medium to Large Law Practices:

 Medium to large law firms use OutSec to: